pmhahn/pmhahn.github.io/_posts/2026-04-07-gitlab-linter.md

 The [`git` protocol](https://git-scm.com/book/en/v2/Git-Internals-Git-Objects) only supports fetching refs by name or tags / commits / trees / blobs by SHA1!
 The problem is that you don't know how many commits are between the fork-point and HEAD; you do not know which value to use for `GIT_DEPTH`.
 By using `GIT_DEPTH: 0` you tell the GitLab-Runner to **not** do a shallow-clone and to clone all commits reachable from the tip of the branch.
-For large reppositories with many commits or large blobs that can become very costly.
+For large repositories with many commits or large blobs that can become very costly.
 So reducing the number or type of objects to download can become important.

+There are two sub-cases:

+### Only check all commit messages

+If you only need the commit messages (and not the files itself), you can use [`git clone --filter`](https://git-scm.com/docs/git-rev-list#Documentation/git-rev-list.txt---filterfilter-spec) to limit which type of objects you want to clone initially: commits, trees, blobs.
+Missing objects are lazy-fetches, which can result in a dramatic performance issue when your initial clone filters too much!

-But there is one caviate:
+But there is one caveat and you have to be careful to use the right `git` commands:
 If any `git` command requires missing data, `git` will fetch it on demand.
 It will connect again to the remote serer and fetch the missing data.
 As this will result in (many) network connection with lots of round-trips, this is then slower than to download it at once during the initial `clone`.